rust-lang/cargo/src/doc/build-script.md

 worth noting that this example has a `links` entry which indicates that the crate (`libgit2-sys`) links to the `git2` native library.

-Here we also see the unconditional dependency on `libssh2` via the `libssh2-sys` crate, as well as a platform-specific dependency on `openssl-sys` for \*nix (other variants elided for now).
+Here we also see that we chose to have the Rust crate have an unconditional dependency on `libssh2` via the `libssh2-sys` crate, as well as a platform-specific dependency on `openssl-sys` for \*nix (other variants elided for now).
 It may seem a little counterintuitive to express *C dependencies* in the *Cargo manifest*, but this is actually using one of Cargo’s conventions in this space.

 ## `*-sys` Packages